kolibri/chessboard/README.md

 `data-ply`: halfmove to display at first rendering

 `data-headers`: List of headers, that should be show.
-Notice, that they start wi a capital letter, and you only can print out headers, that are given in the pgn string.
+Notice, that they start with a capital letter, and you only can print out headers, that are given in the pgn string.

 `data-show-moves`: Set this to `"false"` to hide moves.